 Matthew is a highly specialised and experienced physiotherapist working both within the sporting field and private arena.

-Since graduating with BSc Hons’ in physiotherapy Matt has worked in a variety of settings within the field of musculoskeletal physiotherapy; including private GP practices, sports injury clinics, musculoskeletal departments, A&E, fracture clinics and chronic pain programmes.
+Since graduating with his Hons degree in physiotherapy Matthew has worked in a variety of settings within the field of musculoskeletal physiotherapy; including private GP practices, sports injury clinics, musculoskeletal departments, A&E, fracture clinics and chronic pain programmes.

-Recently Matt has achieved a Postgraduate Certificate in Advanced Musculoskeletal Clinical Practice including a Mulligans’ Concept Manual Therapy Course.
+Matthew has achieved many Postgraduate Certificates in Advanced Musculoskeletal Clinical Practice including Mulligans’ Concept.

 He is also fully qualified in medical acupuncture bringing a wealth of experience to assist his clients to regain full health.